-Update: Homeless man beaten by teens in January found dead... - WBFJ.fm
+Community ‘Celebrating of Life’ for Bill Bloxham (Nov 13) - WBFJ.fm

-Sad update: Bill Bloxham, the homeless man who was severely beaten by teenagers in January, was found dead at the Hardee’s on First Street on Monday morning, Winston-Salem police said.
+Winston-Salem: Bill Bloxham, the homeless man who was severely beaten by teenagers in January, was found dead at the Hardee’s on First Street on Monday morning, Winston-Salem police said.

 Police said Bloxham’s body was found in the restroom of the fast-food restaurant about 9:50 a.m.
 Lt.
 Tyrone Phelps said that while there were no immediate signs of foul play, police did start a death investigation.
 The body was turned over to the county medical examiner’s office for an autopsy.